 What are a few cool things you’re capable of?

-- I could build software which can drive a car, fly a plane, or even be your doorman.
+- I can build software which can drive a car, fly a plane, or even be your doorman.

 - Nothing bragworthy here, but I can converse in English, Hindi, French, Chinese and Japanese.
 Actually I could communicate with pretty much anyone regardless of what language they use.

 It seems you switched from business to engineering and product management?
 Why?

 Technology revolutions like the one happening right now come once in decades.
 At the same time, the planet faces an urgent problem of climate change and pollution – so I also want to work on these challenges in future, especially in our supply of food, energy and materials, and healthcare.

 It’s also worth saying that once you develop your skills in marketing and operations to a high degree, they become a natural part of your way of thinking in everyday life.
 After that, whether you’re an engineer or a teacher or a doctor, you’ll always think about a problem from multiple perspectives.